 It is important to ensure the numerical accuracy of AI plasma broadening in temperature-density-energy space.
-Theoretically and computationally, that implies an investigation of integrated differential oscillator strengths proportional to $\sigma{PI}$ for all levels of a given ion for the three forms computed: (i) unbroadened (black curves), (ii) with all plasma broadening effects included as in Eq.
-(6) (red curves), and (iii) as in (ii) but with Stark ionization cut-off that leads to sharp step-wise structures below each
+Theoretically and computationally, that implies an investigation of integrated differential oscillator strengths proportional to σ{PI} for all levels of a given ion for the three forms computed: (i) unbroadened (black curves), (ii) with all plasma broadening effects included as in equation (6) (red curves), and (iii) as in (ii) but with Stark ionization cutoff that leads to sharp stepwise structures below each ionization threshold (blue curves).
+We have quoted these values for one level of Fe xVII above in figure 3.